 The single comic book issue devoted to explaining this stated that Jason Todd's mind was rejuvenated by a Lazarus Pit... after Superboy-Prime punched him back to life.
 Of course everything has since been retconned due to Flashpoint.

 The biggest Voodoo Sharks in the DCU might be some of the explanations of Clark Kenting.
 For a brief while in the Bronze Age, it was canon that Superman's nearly Paper-Thin Disguise worked despite all the close calls because he also had a "super-hypnosis" power that prevented anyone from noticing Clark Kent's resemblance to Superman.
 This depended on his glasses, which were made out of pieces of his Kryptonian spaceship; in one comic Lois Lane saw Clark Kent in a suit and no glasses and assumed it was Superman trying futilely to disguise himself as Clark.
 Fine, fair enough, Superman does lots of things superhumanly well due to his speed and intellect and they're all called separate superpowers.
 But this just raises more questions, like why does a wig work as a disguise for Supergirl?
 Or, why does this disguise work over television?
-Or, there are many stories where Batman disguises himself as Clark.
+Or, there are many stories where Batman and Superman dress as each other.
 Does Batman have Bat-hypnosis?

 Also, everyone has figured out that Superman and Clark Kent look alike, because (Thanks to shape-shifting friends, robotic duplicates, etc), they've seen them together a few times.
 This isn't treated as anything more than a joke that pathetic Clark Kent has almost the same face as Superman.